JavaScript avatar library

-The library is written in TypeScript / JavaScript and can be used in the browser and also in Node.js (version 18 or higher).
-In other environments you may be interested in the HTTP API or the CLI.
+The library is written in TypeScript / JavaScript and can be used in the browser and also in Node.js (version 22 or higher).
+In other environments you may be interested in the PHP Library, the Python Library, the Rust Library, the Go Library, the HTTP API or the CLI.

 The library is a pure ESM package.
 Sindre Sorhus has written a great help page if you are new to ESM packages.